An adaptive kernel-split quadrature method for parameter-dependent layer potentials: Introduction

 \section{Introduction}

-This report presents an extension to the panel-based, kernel-split quadrature scheme by \citeauthor{Helsing2008} \cite{Helsing2008}, for evaluating singular and nearly singular layer potentials in two dimensions.
-This scheme represents one of the current state of the art methods for maintaining low errors when solving elliptic partial differential equations (PDEs) in two dimensions using integral equation methods \cite{Helsing2008,Helsing2015,Ojala2015}.
+This paper presents an extension of the panel-based, kernel-split quadrature scheme by \citeauthor{Helsing2008} \cite{Helsing2008}, for evaluating singular and nearly singular layer potentials in two dimensions.
+It is one of the current state of the art methods for maintaining low errors when solving homogeneous elliptic partial differential equations (PDEs) in two dimensions using integral equation methods \cite{Helsing2008,Helsing2015,Ojala2015}.
 However, there exists a set of problems for which this scheme can fail completely.
 This includes the following PDEs in $\mathbb{R}^{2}$:

-where $\alpha$ is real number.
+where $\alpha$ is a positive real number.
 For brevity, we refer to them as the \emph{modified} PDEs.
 Note that they are not consistently named in the literature.
 For example, the modified Helmholtz equation is also known as the screened Poisson equation, the Yukawa equation, the linearized Poisson-Boltzmann equation, and the Debye-H\"{u}ckel equation.
 Meanwhile, the modified Stokes equations are also known as the Brinkman equations.
 These PDEs appear in many different applications: electrostatic interactions in protein and related biological functions, macroscopic electrostatics and fluid flow on the micro scale, to mention a few \cite{Zhou2018,Vorobjev2019,Jiang2013,KROPINSKI2011425,chen_jiang_chen_yao_2015,Helsing2018}.
-They also appear as a result of applying implicit or semi-implicit time marching schemes to the heat equation and the time-dependent Stokes and Navier-Stokes equations \cite{kropinskiheateq,Greengard1998a}.

 A common trait of the modified PDEs is that their associated layer potentials have kernels that either decay exponentially, or have components that decay exponentially, with a rate that is proportional to $\alpha$.
-This decay presents a problem for the abovementioned kernel-split quadrature.
+This decay presents a problem for the above mentioned kernel-split quadrature.
 In short, the quadrature method is based on writing the kernel on a form with smooth functions multiplying explicit singularities, and then integrating each term separately.
-In order to be accurate, these smooth functions have to be well approximated by piecewise polynomials, which is no longer the case when $\alpha$ is large.
+In order to be accurate, these smooth functions have to be locally well approximated by polynomials, which is increasingly difficult for larger values of $\alpha$.